Dr. Joseph M. Stowell III, President

 Chris Lemke (BA '84), Executive Director of Cornerstone University Radio

 Chris Lemke serves in leading the mission and vision for Cornerstone University’s broadcast division, which includes one of the most perennially successful Christian radio stations in the country, WCSG-FM, and the internationally released broadcast feature, Mission Network News.
 Both Chris and each of CU’s broadcast ministries (WCSG, and Mission Network News) have received numerous top honors from the National Religious Broadcasters, Christian Music Broadcasters and Radio & Records.

 He began his career in 1980 at WCSG while enrolled as a freshman of Cornerstone.
 He graduated with a bachelor in arts degree from Cornerstone University in 1984.
 Over the years, he served as on-air host, program director and WCSG’s general manager.
-Outside of Grand Rapids, Chris has taught sessions at national industry conferences, written several articles for industry trade publications and presently serves on the Radio Advisory Committee for NRB and the Board of Directors for the Christian Music Broadcasters.
-He has also counseled other stations in their pursuit of excellence and recently served on the Board of Directors for Grand Canyon Broadcasting.
+Outside of Grand Rapids, Chris has taught sessions at national industry conferences, written several articles for industry trade publications and presently serves on the Board of Directors for the Christian Music Broadcasters.
+He has also counseled other stations in their pursuit of excellence and has served on the Board of Directors for Grand Canyon Broadcasting.